Frenagon/interview/README.md

 Using Shadow DOM helps preserve it's own styling without clashing with other contents of the page.

+You can see the app working on: https://hopeful-elion-9d1be3.netlify.app/

 # How to Use

 Clone the branch using the following command: